devopskube/devopskube/charts/nginx-ingress/README.md

 This chart is part of the DevOpsKube package.

-Right now we do use version 0.8.3.
+Right now we do use version 0.8.3 of the nginx-ingress-controller.

 ## Chart Details